mueslimak3r/jellyfin-deluge-openvpn-server/README.md

 prerequisites: screen, emacs/vim/nano

-**I highly recommend you have a heatsink for you Pi, and overclock it**
+**I highly recommend you have a heatsink for your Pi and overclock it**

 # Step 0, set up a static local IP for your raspberry pi